Pepsi4/Merge-Your-Block/README.md

 >##  How much total amount of time have you worked in Unity and C#?

 5+ years.
-Howerwer I started to study hard ~2 years ago.
+However I started to study hard ~2 years ago.

 <br>